 - Local hosts need to pre-register foreign guests – if you stay in a private residence, make sure your host has satisfied this legal requirement.

 By law, you must use only one passport for your entry, exit, transit and residence in Vietnam.

 Make sure your passport is valid for at least six months after the date you intend to return to Australia.
-You could be refused entry to Vietnam, or may not be permitted to board your Vietnam-bound flight, if your passport has less than six months' validity.
+If your passport has less than six months, validity, you could be refused entry to Vietnam, or may not be permitted to board your Vietnam-bound flight.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.